Our popular India textile tour

 Taj Mahal and Bear Rescue

-The two UNESCO sites of the Taj Mahal and the Agra Fort begin our trip in grand style.
-We’ll visit the Taj at sunrise for the best light.
-The exquisite Taj was commissioned in 1632 by the Mughal emperor, Shah Jahan to house the tomb of his beloved wife, Mumtaz Mahal.
+The UNESCO site of the Taj Mahal begins our trip in grand style.
+The exquisite Taj was commissioned by the Mughal emperor, Shah Jahan to house the tomb of his beloved wife, Mumtaz Mahal.
+Construction was begun in 1632 and completed in 1648.
 The tomb is the centrepiece of a 42-acre complex and is set in formal gardens.

-Next we’ll go by van to Jaipur, and check into our lovely royal palace.
-In Jaipur, we’ll visit many interesting places including the excellent Anokhi Printing Museum for a great introduction to our workshop of wooden block-printing!
+Next we’ll go by van to Jaipur, where we’ll visit many interesting places including the excellent Anokhi Printing Museum for a great introduction to our workshop of wooden block-printing!
 In a nearby village, we’ll visit an old friend and expert block print artist for a complete introduction into block-printed or stamped fabric.
-At his studio, we’ll all print 2 yards of light cotton cloth suitable for clothing, a tablecloth, or a pareo/scarf, below.
+At his studio, everyone will print 2 yards of light cotton cloth suitable for clothing, a tablecloth, or a pareo/scarf.
+You’ll be able to choose your hand-carved wooden blocks, and the colors to embellish your cotton fabric.
+The technique is simple and the results are stunning!

-Jaipur also has a large branch of the famous FabIndia store where you can get hand-made home furnishings such as pillows, or little girl’s dresses, or inexpensive and good quality Indian-style kurtas and pants for yourself.
-Everything in the store is made in India; FabIndia links over 55,000 craft-based rural producers to modern markets, giving economic empowerment to disadvantaged rural women.
+Jaipur also has a large branch of the famous FabIndia store where you can get hand-made home furnishings and good quality Indian-style kurtas and pants for yourself.
+Everything in the store is handmade in India.
+FabIndia is an admirable enterprise, linking over 55,000 craft-based rural producers to modern markets and giving economic empowerment to disadvantaged rural women.

 Printing Workshops

-Closeup detail of silk double ikat by Salvi brothers; Patan.
+Detail of fine silk double ikat by Salvi family of weavers.

 Astronomy and Ikat Weavers

 Also in Jaipur we’ll see the ingenious astronomical observatory called Jantar Mantar; it was completed in 1734.
 It features the world’s largest stone sundial, and is a UNESCO World Heritage Site.
 At this fascinating place we’ll learn about how the brilliant early scientists studied the universe.
-The Jantar Mantar is a collection of 19 astronomical instruments built by the Rajput king Sawai Jai Singh, the founder of Jaipur.
-The nineteen instruments allow the observation of astronomical positions with the naked eye and are used for measuring time, predicting eclipses, tracking the location of major stars as the Earth orbits around the Sun, and more.
-Jaipur also is known for a good selection of silver jewelry so anyone interested can stop by one of the shops on our free time.
+Jaipur also is known for a good selection of vintage silver jewelry.
+We’ll stop by one of our favorite silver shops!

 Our great guide knows all the textile artists and collectors, so there will be some surprise visits!
-We’ll fly from Jaipur to Ahmedabad, where an expert Indian textile guide and old friend will meet us.
-Next we will see the historical city of Ahmedabad, the guide’s home town.
-He will take us on a fascinating heritage walk around the old quarter and to see the famous textile collection at the Calico Museum.
+We’ll drive from Jaipur to Udaipur where we’ll see the impressive City Palace and other sights.
+Later we’ll head for Ahmedabad to see the historical city, the guide’s home town.

-Near Patan is Rani Ki Vav, the Patan Step-well, a stunning structure built by Queen Udaymati, the wife of Bhimdev.
-It is the best example of such architecture for water wells that are unique to Gujarat.
+Near Patan is Rani Ki Vav, a stunning step-well, commissioned by Queen Udaymati and built from 1022 to 1063.
+It is the best example of such architecture for the step-wells that are unique to Gujarat.
 There are carved images in the niches of this multi-storied step well.
 It was one of the largest and the most sumptuous structures of its type.
-Our superb guide has done extensive research on typical Indian step-wells and as we travel, he will show us the importance and prevalence of the most important of these.
-We’ll drive to Dasada, sleep in earthen bungalows and bounce over the Kutch in an open Jeep to see the elegant Wild Asses and amazing bird life.
-We can visit some Banni villages in this area and see their intricately decorated clothing and fine embroidery.
-Anyone interested can sit with the women and learn embroidery stitches.
+Our guide has done extensive research on typical Indian step-wells and as we travel, he will show us the historical importance and prevalence of them.

 Mother and young Indian Wild ass with tan backs and white stomachs.